z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

 The malware avoids encrypting OS files, uses AES with randomized keys for the encryption process.
 Exfiltration is HTTP-based with a combination of base64, AES, and ZIP encoding.

-Thanks to the .pcapng file, we were able to solve this challenge.
+> Thanks to the `.pcapng` file, we were able to solve this challenge.
 This highlights the importance of enabling DNS, HTTP, and command-line logging (through tools like Sysmon, Windows Defender ATP, etc.).
+{: .prompt-tip}